Katie Basham, Ph.D.

 Lorenzo grew up in Wisconsin and obtained his B.S. in biochemistry from the University of Wisconsin - Stevens Point.
 As an undergraduate, he conducted a spectrum of research at his home institution as well as at NC State University and the University of South Dakota through NSF funded summer REU opportunities.
 Outside of the lab, Lorenzo enjoys hiking in the mountains, camping, fly fishing, bird watching, and seeing live music with his friends.
 He especially enjoys going to concerts put on by his favorite band: the Avett Brothers.

-Yemi Imodoye, MS
+Yemi Imodoye, M.S.

 Graduate Student